What skills do kids actually need for Kindergarten readiness?

 YouTube videos are not going to empower your kids to be resilient.

 Focusing solely on academics robs our kids of the real learning that needs to take place in early childhood.
-Those play-based skills and values that end up carrying them throughout their life.
+They desperately need those play-based skills and values to carrying them throughout their life.

 Play builds their social-emotional skills.
 Play builds their self-regulation.
 Play builds their executive function.